steve904/doc-and-blog/content/blog/jeremiah.md

 ![](/images/jer-groc-car.png)

 ## Get Back to Normal

 It will be so great to get back to this point in life.
 I don't know how long it will take to get there but I think everyone is ready for things to revert to the days of freedom and breathing the clean, fresh air.

+I don't need a grocery list because I know what I am going for.

+*   Juice
+*   Milk
-*   Lorem ipsum
+*   Candy
-*   dolor sit amet
+*   Pizza